mozilla/ai-guide/templates/content/image-models/index.md

 **Input**: Text and corresponding images.

-**Output**: Text and image embeddings that are closely aligned in the embedding space.
+**Output**: Text encoder and image encoder whose embeddings that are closely aligned in the embedding space.

 **Description**: CLIP involves two encoders - one for text and one for images.
 The text encoder converts text inputs into embeddings, while the image encoder does the same for images.
 The core idea of CLIP is to train these encoders in a contrastive learning framework so that the embeddings of text and images that are semantically related are closer in the embedding space.
-This makes CLIP highly effective for tasks like zero-shot classification, where the model can recognize objects it hasn't explicitly been trained on.
+In Stable Diffusion, we use a CLIP Text Encoder to convert text prompts to latents, and then condition our diffusion process on the text latents (by combining text latents with noise and other conditioning inputs).

 <!-- TOC --><a name="text-encoder"></a>
 ## Text Encoder